giantswarm/docs/src/content/getting-started/prepare-your-provider-account/aws/_index.md

 ![AWS Setup Diagram](aws_onboarding.png)

-You will need access to AWS console or having AWS CLI installed and pointing to the right account in order to perform the following steps.
+To perform the following steps, you will need access to the AWS console or have AWS CLI installed and pointed to the right account.

 ## Step 1: Service quotas {#quotas}